 Andre Agassi is a brilliant example of a sportsperson who reached the top, without choosing.
 Much of the drive and decision for Agassi’s accomplishments were inspired by his father’s motivation.
 There is a fantastic sense of irony to the Agassi story.
 He hated tennis, but his successes in this game have enabled him to live an extraordinary life.
 Prior to the birth of our daughter, I framed a wonderfully informed quote from Agassi as a parent.

 ‘I didn’t define their ambitions for them.
 I tried to let them decide what they were passionate about.
-But once they defined it, I held them to a standard of commitment.’
+But once they decided, I held them to a standard of commitment.’

 As a child, I was strongly encouraged to become a good cricketer, sometimes playing six or seven days a week.
-During my adult life, I have played a handful of cricket games.
+During my adult life, I have played a handful of cricket matches.
 I no longer take a great interest in this sport.
-In a sporting household my sister did not fit the mould in her teenage years.
-She was a capable gymnast in her pre-teen years, but opted out of the team sports environment which was considered the family norm.
-I have learned much from my sister’s childhood experiences as someone who did not share and fit this family mould.
+My sister was a capable gymnast in her pre-teen years, but opted out of team sports.
+I have learned much from reflecting on my sister’s experiences as a teenager who did not share and fit the family mould.

 I hope I am aware of the inherent importance of our daughter choosing her own pathways in life.
 Will I encourage her to be sporty?
 If she displays motivation towards sports, I will wholeheartedly support this (with an unconscious bias).
-But if she does not, while I will encourage her to have positive interests, I hope I will also empower her to choose what to become passionate about.
+But if she does not, I hope I will display the objectivity to empower her to choose what to become passionate about.